SHARE Virtual Summer Apprenticeships – Faculty Information

 I already have a student in mind; can I select this student for my apprenticeship?

 The goal of this program is to foster new student-faculty connections.
-We cannot fund ongoing student-faculty research collaborations.
-Students who meet the eligibility requirements, and whom you have not already worked with on a research project, can apply for your apprenticeship.
+We cannot fund ongoing student-faculty research or creative collaborations.
+Students who meet the eligibility requirements, and whom you have not already worked with on a research or creative project, can apply for your apprenticeship.
 In fairness to all applicants, we ask that faculty mentors give equal consideration to all candidates, including those who you have not previously spoken with.

 A student I’m already working with would like to continue over the summer.
 Can they receive funding through this program?